NLnetLabs/rpki-doc/source/routinator/manual-page.rst

       the output of the **/metrics** endpoint but in a more human friendly format.

+:command:`/log`
+      Returns the logging output of the last validation run.
+The log level matches that set upon start.

+      Note that the output is collected after each validation run and is therefore only available after the initial run has concluded.

 :command:`/version`
       Returns the version of the Routinator instance.